Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

 existing mount paths.

 It is possible to supply the same host path in several configuration snippets to get the same file mounted onto several locations in the container.
-It is however not possible to supply the same container path several times unless the host path is also the same.
+However, It is not possible to supply the same container path several times unless the host path is also the same.
 In those cases, the gateway will merge the configurations and set the more permissive of the read-only settings for the file, with read-write being more permissive than read-only.